Frequently Asked Questions

-Do not let that leak go with having it repaired.
+Do not let that leak go without having it repaired.
 Over time the leak may get worse and cost your water bill to increase.
-Leaks can lead to other issues like, damage to your home and even mold issues.
+Leaks can lead to other issues like damage to your home and even mold issues.

-Depending on the Manufacture and age of the faucet depends on what is best.
-If it is what we would call a “builder grade faucet" we would suggest it is best to replace.
+Depending on the Manufacture and age of the faucet depend on what is best.
+If it is what we would call a “builder grade faucet,” we would suggest it is best to replace it.

 Check the flapper on the flush valve.
 These typically wear out or can even get loose and out of alignment.
-If this is not the issue check that the water level is not adjusted to high and check that the fill valve turns off when the flush cycle is completed.
+If this is not the issue, check that the water level is not adjusted too high and check that the fill valve turns off when the flush cycle is completed.

-Lower initial cost - A traditional water heater installation can be half as much as a tankless water heater.
+Lower initial cost: The installation of a traditional water heater can be half as much as a tankless water heater.

-Easy and inexpensive to replace - Less installation complications means that there’s less that can go wrong.
+Easy and inexpensive to replace: Fewer installation complications mean that there’s less that can go wrong.

-Can run out of hot water - Ever been the last in your family to get the shower?
+Can you run out of hot water: Have you ever been the last in your family to get the shower?
 It’s a chilling experience.
-This problem can be avoided by purchasing a larger tank (although that will be more in energy costs, as well.)
+This problem can be avoided by purchasing a larger tank (although that will be more in energy costs.)

 Pros and cons of tankless water heaters

-Doesn't take up much space - They are small and can be installed in more places-even outside on a wall.
+It doesn’t take up much space: They are small and can be installed in more places, even outside on a wall.

-Delivers hot water on demand - Provides two to three gallons of hot water per minute on demand.
+Deliver hot water on demand: Provides two to three gallons of hot water per minute.

-Retrofitting adds to upfront cost - Replacing a traditional water heater with a tankless system is more complicated.
+Retrofitting adds to the upfront cost: Replacing a traditional water heater with a tankless system is more complicated.
 So that increases the installation cost even further.

-The temperature of the water coming into your home in the winter is typically colder which just turning up the temperature on the thermostat on your water heater should correct this.
+The water temperature coming into your home in the winter is typically colder.
+Turning up the temperature on the thermostat on your water heater should correct this.

-A good maintenance is to replace a tank type water heater every 15 years.
-If your water heater is making piping noises or is not heating up like it should be it is time to replace it.
+Good maintenance is to replace a tank-type water heater every 15 years.
+If your water heater is making popping noises or is not heating up as it should be, it is time to replace it.

 Over time the nail on hangers or straps that support your pipes can come loose from expansion and contraction.
-Routinely check the exposed supports to be sure they are not getting loose or have fallen out.
-Other symptoms can arise from not having an air hammer arrester on appliance with solenoids.
-Such appliance is, washing machines, dishwashers and humidifiers.
+Routinely check the exposed supports to ensure they are not getting loose or have fallen out.
+Other symptoms can arise from not having an air hammer arrestor on the appliance with solenoids.
+Such appliances as washing machines, dishwashers, and humidifiers.

-All water heaters should be drained every six month per manufacture instructions.
-This will prevent build up sediment in your tank, keep the sensor on the gas control valve clean of debris and help your tank to last longer and prevent other issues over time.
+All water heaters should be drained every six months per manufacturer instructions.
+This will prevent building up sediment in your tank, keep the sensor on the gas control valve clean of debris and help your tank last longer and prevent other issues over time.

-Even if you have one installed professionally installed a quality product, you should replace it every 7-10 years.
+Even if you have one installed professionally in a quality product, you should replace it every 7-10 years.